CassioML/cassio-website/docs/more_info.md

 You can copy the provided `.env.template` file and replace the environment variables you see there.
-If using Astra DB, these amount to the database ID, the Token (with role "database administrator"), and optionally a keyspace name.
+If using Astra DB, these amount to the Database ID and Token.

 If you plan on using a local Cassandra, the `.env` setup instructions are given [below](#use-the-local-cassandra-in-the-code).